CanCLID/jyutping.org/content/en/docs/english.md

 | ----------------------------- | ----------------------------- | ----------------------------- |
 | 时 si4 {{< audio id="si4" >}} | 市 si5 {{< audio id="si5" >}} | 事 si6 {{< audio id="si6" >}} |

 Don’t worry if you cannot distinguish all of them.
 In real life you can still be well understood.
+To get practice, check out our page of [Tone Exercise](/en/blog/tones), where you can get a comprehensive drill of all Cantonese tones.

 ## All set!